ktadgh/Classical-Chess-Predictions/README.md

 ![Screenshot](https://github.com/ktadgh/Classical-Chess-Predictions/blob/744a6e52eef36ff2d63f2511ab5945c51104f5c3/images/b6.png)

 ## Blitz Project
-Using logistic regression to predict the result of a chess game based on the players' ELOs and other factors.
+Using logistic regression to predict the result of a chess game based on the players' ELO ratings and other factors.
 The regression model returns the predicted probability of a win, loss and draw, and overall can predict the expected points more accurately than the ELO alone.